StrongBoard Balance vs. Bosu Ball: The Differences

 This allows for immediate custom configurations of inventoried items such as 2 black springs, and two yellow springs, or 1 spring each in 4 different colors.
 StrongBoard also allows users to order custom color springs (any color on the spectrum not inventoried) for a premium price.

 BOSU® – Bosu® ball is available in six colors, offering no customization.

 Weight Limit / Durability: StrongBoard Balance vs. Bosu

 STRONGBOARD BALANCE®– StrongBoard Balance is approved for 500 pounds.
 It is able to accommodate weight routines and impact during workouts.

 BOSU® – BOSU® is approved for 350 pounds.
 It is not recommended to use heavy weights or bounce on a Bosu ball.

 Warranty: StrongBoard Balance vs. Bosu

-STRONGBOARD BALANCE® – StrongBoard Balance offers a 3-year manufacturer’s warranty on ALL of its products and is proudly manufactured and distributed in the USA.
+STRONGBOARD BALANCE® – StrongBoard Balance offers a 3-year manufacturer’s warranty for home or commercial use on ALL of its products and is proudly manufactured and distributed in the USA.

 BOSU® – Most BOSU ball products employ a 90 day limited warranty for home usage ONLY!
 Warranty is void if used in a commercial setting such as a gym or fitness center.
 The PRO Balance Trainer offers 1 year limited warranty for commercial and home usage.